 UCLA – Pritzker Hall

-• CO Architects gave new life to an 8-story building now home to Pritzker Hall at UCLA in Los Angeles, California.
+CO Architects gave new life to a historic 11-level Midcentury Modern building rebranded Pritzker Hall at UCLA in Los Angeles, California.

-UCLA Pritzker Hall, formerly known as Franz Hall, located in Los Angeles, CA is an 8-story building plus three basement levels that house a large psychiatry complex.
-The UCLA Psychology department received a $30 million commitment in 2020 from the Anthony and Jeanne Pritzker Family Foundation to fund the renovation and tower upgrades.
-The building was named Pritzker Hall in recognition of the gift.
-Pritzker Hall is home to the Psychology Undergraduate program, one of the largest at the university.
+Formerly known as Franz Hall Psychology Tower, Pritzker Hall is an 8-story building with three basement levels that houses UCLA’s Psychology Department, one of the school’s largest programs.
+In 2020, UCLA received a $30 million commitment from the Anthony and Jeanne Pritzker Family Foundation to preserve and update the historic building to meet state-mandated seismic standards and sustainability goals.
+The building was renamed Pritzker Hall in recognition of the gift.

-The renovated double-height lobby highlights the original architectural elements exemplified through contemporary finishes and student-oriented furniture choices.
+Williams continued the grid theme inside, where CO created a double-height lobby that showcases the structural waffle slab ceiling.
+The renovated lobby’s original architectural elements such as marble-clad walls and terrazzo floors were complimented with contemporary finishes and student-oriented furniture choices.
 The space has multiple study and lounge areas fit for both individual and collaborative needs.
-A variety of seating options were provided throughout the lobby including, the Steelcase Joel lounge chair, Circa lounge seating and Montara chairs.
-Steelcase Bassline coffee tables along with Avelina meeting tables by Arcadia were used in various locations.
-The structural waffle slab of the second floor and the marble-clad walls within the lobby and mezzanine renew the study and student space with ample light and an open concept.
+CO collaborated with Tangram Interiors to furnish the building.
+A variety of seating options were provided throughout the lobby: Steelcase Joel lounge chairs, Circa lounge seating, and Montara chairs.
+Steelcase Bassline coffee tables along with Arcadia Avelina meeting tables were used in various locations.

-Upgraded research space was designed to achieve both state-of-the-art and functionality features(this sentence feels awkward to me).
-The dry research areas were customized to fit specialized equipment, modular furnishings, and shared testing rooms.
-The shareable testing spaces received a sectional approach for small and large research teams to utilize the space.
-Wet labs were designed to be a shareable space, and were equipped with modular benches to support specialized, hands-on work.
-Furniture used for these areas were Steelcase Cobi chairs, Universal tables and storage along with Currency mobile pedestals.
-The clinic research spaces were designed and outfitted to serve students and the community.
-These areas now have waiting areas and observation corridors along with digital control rooms.
+Specifically, the dry research areas and shared testing rooms were customized with modular furnishings to accommodate specialized lab equipment.
+A sectional approach allows research teams to best utilize the space.
+Wet labs were also designed to be shareable.
+These spaces were equipped with modular benches to support hands-on work.
+Selected Steelcase furniture includes Cobi chairs, Universal tables and storage, and Currency mobile pedestals.
+The clinic research spaces were designed and outfitted to serve students and people participating in mental health studies and therapy.
+These areas now have waiting spaces and observation corridors along with digital control rooms.

 Design: CO Architects